Martin-Biomed/ble_client_for_windows/src/GUI/gui_README.md

-## PyQT5-tools
+## PyQt5-tools

 ### Tool Installation

-This package was installed to aid the development experience of QT5 GUIs.
+The PyQt5 package was installed to aid the development experience of QT5 GUIs.

 **Note:** By default, this package would normally be installed in the (C:) drive, which is outside the Python virtual environment corresponding to the rest of the project.